See latest advice for UoN community and details of how to report symptoms or test results

 How much will it cost?

-Successful applicants who are nominated to a summer school at one of our exchange partners do not pay tuition fees to the partner university unless otherwise stated.
+Successful applicants who are nominated to an online summer school at one of our partner universities do not pay tuition fees to the partner university unless otherwise stated.
 Tuition fees are payable for summer schools outside of the University of Nottingham's scheme and for students who apply independently.